zkonduit/ezkl-docs/Getting_Started.md

 ---

 ### Installing EZKL
-To use `ezkl` in Python, just `!pip install ezkl`.
+To use `ezkl` in Python, just `pip install ezkl`.
 You will generally also need `onnx` installed if you are exporting models, and Pytorch, Tensorflow, or similar if you are creating models.

 `ezkl` uses your system `solc` Solidity compiler, so you may need to tweak it using svm-rs or solc-select, particularly if you are targeting a specific hardfork.